 Premature ejaculation is uncontrolled ejaculation either before or shortly after sexual penetration.
-It happens with minimal sexual stimulation and before the person wishes.
-It may result in unsatisfactory sex for both partners.
-This can increase the anxiety that may add to the problem.
+It happens with minimal stimulation and before the person wishes.
+It can leave one or both partners feeling frustrated.
+And it can increase anxiety around sex.
 It is one of the most common forms of male sexual dysfunction.
-It has probably affected every man at some point in his life.

 Most cases of premature ejaculation do not have a clear cause.
-With sexual experience and age, men often learn to delay orgasm.
 Premature ejaculation may occur with a new partner.
 It may happen only in certain sexual situations or if it has been a long time since the last ejaculation.
 Psychological factors such as anxiety, guilt, or depression can also cause it.
-In some cases, it may be related to a medical cause such as hormonal problems, injury, or a side effect of certain medicines.
+In some cases, it may be related to a medical problem or a side effect of certain medicines.

 What are the symptoms?

 Your doctor will discuss your medical and sexual history with you.
-He or she will do a thorough physical exam.
+A physical exam will also be done.
 Your doctor may want to talk to your partner also.
 Premature ejaculation can have many causes.
 So your doctor may order lab tests to rule out any other medical problem.

 In many cases premature ejaculation gets better on its own over time.
 Treatment may not be needed.